 The Origin and History of Soap

-Although no one really knows when soap was discovered, there are various legends surrounding its beginning.
+No one really knows when soap was discovered, but there is a wonderful story surrounding its beginning.

-Women washing clothes in the river noticed that if they washed their clothes in certain parts of the river after a heavy rainfall their clothes were much cleaner.
-Thus the emergence of the first soap – or at least the first use of soap.
+Women washing clothes in the river noticed that if they washed their clothes in certain sudsy parts of the river after a heavy rainfall their clothes were much cleaner.
+Thus the emergence of the first soap – or at least the first use of soap as the legend goes.

 Although this explanation seems possible, evidence of the legendary Mt.
-Sapo has never been found.
+Sapo, which was supposed to exist somewhere near Rome, has never been found.

 The earliest known written soap recipe was written on clay tablets and is credited to the ancient Babylonians.
 A soap-like material found in clay cylinders during the excavation of Babylon a city in ancient Mesopotamia, between the Tigris and Euphrates rivers, is evidence that soapmaking was known as early as 2800 B.C.
 Inscriptions on the cylinders indicate that fats (rendered from a slaughtered cow, sheep, or goat) were boiled with wood ashes and water.

-An Egyptian scroll called the Ebers Papyrus dated 1550 BC indicates that ancient Egyptians bathed in a combination of animal and vegetable oils mixed with wood ash, which would have created a soap-like substance.
+An Egyptian scroll called the Ebers Papyrus dated 1550 BC indicates that ancient Egyptians bathed in a combination of animal and vegetable oils mixed with wood ash, which would have created a soap-like material that was used for treating skin diseases, as well as for washing.
 It is well documented that Egyptians regularly bathed.

 Moses gave the Israelites detailed laws governing personal cleanliness.
 Biblical accounts suggest that the Israelites knew that mixing ashes and oil produced a kind of gel that could be used on hair.
 Soap is mentioned twice in the Bible, but it is generally agreed that the Hebrew word “borith,” which has been translated as soap, is a generic term for any cleansing agent made from wood or vegetable ashes.